Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

-As expected with this noise model, IS-NMF is not able to extract the three notes, while KL-NMF and DR-NMF correctly identify the three sources with similar results for $W$ and $H$.
-This illustrates that DR-NMF is robust to different types of noises (in this case, additive Poisson noise).
+As expected with this noise model and high noise level, IS-NMF is not able to extract the three notes, while KL-NMF and DR-NMF \reviselastlast{identify them}.
+In fact, the recovered activations, that is, the rows of $H$, correspond to the activations of the notes from the musical score shown on Figure~\ref{fig:mary_representations}: $C_4$ is activated once, $D_4$ twice and $E_4$ four times.
+Note that the \reviselast{hammer noise ($H_N$)} is not extracted (a source is set to zero) \reviselastlast{but is mixed with $C_4$ and to a smaller extent with $D_4$}.
+This illustrates that DR-NMF is robust to different types of noises (in this case, Poisson noise).

 \paragraph{Gamma noise}